gumob/TLDExtractSwift/README.md

 ## Requirements

+- macOS 10.13 or later
-- iOS 9.3 or later
+- iOS 12.0 or later
-- macOS 10.12 or later
+- tvOS 12.0 or later
-- tvOS 10.2 or later
+- watchOS 4.0 or later
-- Swift 4.2 or later
+- visionOS 1.0 or later
-- Python 2.7 or Python 3
+- Swift 5.0 or later

 ## Installation